 Jack becomes the director.

 “Nobody has to learn all the words.
 But at the end we all spell out Oklahoma and yell ‘Oklahoma!’
-We’ll stand at the top of stairs in the sitting room in a line.
+We’ll stand at the top of the stairs in the sitting room in a line.
 Just sway and move in rhythm.”

 He has me sing the lines, another mindless show tune my folks imprinted on me, while he gets everyone line dancing, keeping their arms swaying and not overdoing it.
 He runs down and gets the show album for his stereo.
 At the grand finale, we yell out the letters and the State’s name.
 The first time half the kids don’t know how to spell Oklahoma, so we practice that.